 The Fayette R. Plumb Co. advertised its hammers, axes and hatchets aggressively with colorful, high quality ads. in numerous major national magazines throughout the 1920s & 193os.
 These ads. frequently highlighted the red mahogany stained hickory handles and black heads that distinctively identified their products.

-Of course, the Fayette R. Plumb Co. also produced various other types of hammers, sledges, hatchets and axes of the highest quality, the latter being much favored by professional axe men for competition events.
+The Fayette R. Plumb Co. also produced various other types of hammers, sledges, hatchets and axes of the highest quality, the latter being much favored by professional axemen for competition events.
 Specially made hatchets were used by Boy Scouts throughout the world.

 Fayette R. Plumb Co.
 Claw Hammers were marked PLUMB within a rectangle stamped on one of the head cheeks: